Dandenong Market Frequently Asked Questions ( FAQs )

 Are there disabled parking areas and facilities?

-There are accessible parking spaces located in all car parks off Clow Street and King Street, including the multi-level car park where lift and ramp access is available.
-The 12 accessible parking spaces are free providing the correct sticker is displayed.
-Accessible toilets are also available for visitors.
+There are accessible parking spaces located in all car parks off Clow Street and King Street, including the multi-level car park where ramp access is available.
+Our lift is currently being upgraded.
+The 20 accessible parking spaces are free providing the correct sticker is displayed.
+Accessible toilets are also available for visitors who require them.

 Where is the nearest train station to the Market?